ICHEC/myqlm-wf/workflow1/README.md

 # myqlm-wf
-In this example we have a very simple workflow, that looks like followin -
+In this example we have a very simple workflow, that looks like following -

 ```mermaid
 graph LR